 24.2 Only World Sailing Classes shall be selected for World Sailing events.

-24.2.1 Notwithstanding Regulation 24.2, Council may approve a non-World Sailing Class boat for World Sailing match racing and team racing events other than Olympic events.
+24.2.1 Notwithstanding Regulation 24.2, the Board may approve a non-World Sailing Class boat for World Sailing match racing and team racing events other than Olympic events.

-24.2.2 Notwithstanding Regulation 24.2, Council may approve the selection of a non-World Sailing Class boat that has been recommended as a result of a World Sailing equipment evaluation.
+24.2.2 Notwithstanding Regulation 24.2, the Board may approve the selection of a non-World Sailing Class boat that has been recommended as a result of a World Sailing equipment evaluation.

 Sailing World Championships